Finite-size induced random switching of chimeras in a deterministic two-population Kuramoto-Sakaguchi model: Numerical results for the two-population Kuramoto-Sakaguchi model

 Figure~\ref{fig:varN} shows how the variance of the real and imaginary components of $Z$ varies with system size $N$.
 It is clearly seen that the variance decreases as $1/N$.
 The Gaussianity of the distribution and the scaling of the variance with approximately $1/N$ suggests that finite-size fluctuations of $Z$ around its thermodynamic mean $\langle Z\rangle$ are governed by an underlying central limit theorem and

 is effectively a stochastic complex-valued Gaussian process.
-Hence, to obtain an effective stochastic dynamics capable of inducing the observed chimera switching and the approximation of $Z(t)$ by a Gaussian process, we require the number of oscillators to be sufficiently large for the central limit theorem to hold and sufficiently small so that the variance of the effective noise is nonnegligible.
-In Figure~\ref{fig:zetadens}, we show how the empirical histograms of $\zeta$, obtained by simulations of \eqref{eq:abrams_1}--\eqref{eq:abrams_2} over $4,000$ time units, converge for increasing system size $N$.
+Hence, to obtain an effective stochastic dynamics capable of inducing the observed chimera switching and the approximation of $Z(t)$ by a Gaussian process, we require the number of oscillators to be sufficiently large for the central limit theorem to hold and sufficiently small so that the variance of the effective noise is non-negligible.
+In Figure~\ref{fig:zetadens} we show how the empirical histograms of the real and imaginary part of $\zeta$, obtained from simulations of \eqref{eq:abrams_1}--\eqref{eq:abrams_2} over $10,000$ time units, converge to a Gaussian for increasing system size $N$.
+We plot in Figure~\ref{fig:zetadens}(a), (b) the empirical probability density function on a logarithmic scale after scaling the fluctuations by their empirical standard deviation and compare with a standard unit Gaussian distribution.
 It is clearly seen that the fluctuations are not Gaussian for $N=8$, which is too small for the central limit theorem to work.
-For system sizes larger than $N=12$, the distribution of the components of $\zeta$ becomes approximately Gaussian, and indeed becomes more Gaussian as $N$ increases.
-It is seen that increasing the system size leads to a decrease in the variance of the Gaussian, with saturation occurring around $N=48$.
-For such systems with $N=48$, however, the phenomenon of switching is non-existent for all practical purposes.
+For larger system sizes, the distribution of the components of $\zeta$ becomes approximately Gaussian, and indeed becomes more Gaussian as $N$ increases.
+In particular, for $N=16$ the centre of the distribution of $\zeta$ is well approximated by a Gaussian but the tail for fluctuations deviating more than $2$ standard deviations from the mean departs from a Gaussian distribution.
+Note that this implies that roughly $94.5\%$ of the fluctuations are well described by a Gaussian distribution.
+We remark that increasing the system size leads to a decrease in the variance of the (scaled) fluctuations $\zeta$, with saturation occurring around $N=48$ (not shown).
+We further show in Figure~\ref{fig:zetadens}(c) the Kolmogorov-Smirnov statistics $D^*$ quantifying the convergence to a Gaussian distribution with increasing system size \cite{MasseyFJ51}.

+Note that the observed exponential increase of the switching time implies a mean switching time of approximately $5\times 10^{16}$ time units for $N=48$ (cf. Figure~\ref{fig:tau}(a)).
+This implies that for all practical purposes, switching is not observable for $N=48$ in simulations, even for large integration times of $10^6$ time units.
 We hence limit the numerical study of switching to systems of $N\le 16$.\\